Skip to content

 MoveJoint(0,-90,180,0,0,180,speed)

-Robot will move all its joints to the desired orientation tracking a specific velocity curve.
-Joints will stop at the same time
+Moves all robot joints to the desired pose (position and orientation), tracking a specific velocity curve.
+All joints stop at the same time.
+The path is linear in joint space.

-The move can be tracked based on speed curve alone or combination of commanded speed curve and position curve.
+Supports trapezoidal or polynomial velocity profiles.
+You can set a desired move duration or specific acceleration and velocity.
+Tracking can be based on the speed curve alone or a combination of speed and position curves.

 SpeedJoint()